 Once upon a time… the dream of a tea plantation in Portugal

 What happens when two great tea lovers meet?
-Will it be lots of crazy and bold ideas or will it be realistic?
-As we both have experience in producing wine and are both convinced that the complex and fascinating world of tea is comparable to that of wine, we began to dream of producing a tea ourselves.
-Knowing that the tea plant is a species of Camellia and given that we live close to the part of the northern Portuguese coast known as the “land of Camellias,” we began to turn our dream into a reality.
+Will their dreams be crazy and bold, or realistic?
+As we had previous experience in producing wine, and were convinced that the world of tea is equally as complex and interesting, we began to dream of producing tea ourselves.
+We already knew that the tea plant is a species of Camellia.
+Since we were living close to the part of the northern Portuguese coast known as the “land of Camellias,” we began to turn our dream into a reality.

 Sibilia Lind report for Jornal Público:

-Investigating a little further, we found historical records about a small tea plantation in the middle of the 19th century, near Ponte de Lima, which had started well.
-However, tea was never produced as the owner returned to Brazil.
-Knowing that tea production is very demanding (the plants need to grow at least five years before the first harvest and the actual production of tea involve several processes) made us realise that this is probably the main reason why nobody has successfully grown and produced tea in continental Portugal.
+Upon further investigation, we found historical records about a small tea plantation from the middle of the nineteenth century near Ponte de Lima.
+Unfortunately, tea was never produced there because the owner returned to Brazil.
+Tea production is very demanding; the plants need to grow for at least five years before the first harvest, and the processing of the leaves involves several steps.
+This is probably the main reason why nobody has tried to grow and produce tea in continental Portugal.

-As we like challenges, in 2011, we planted 200 tea plants (Camellia sinensis) in the garden of our house in Porto.
-From the development of these first plants, we realised that the weather conditions are very suitable and this gave us the confidence to continue.
-So, in 2014, we decided to change our plans and moved the plants near to Vila do Conde.
+Since we like challenges, we planted our first two hundred tea plants (Camellia sinensis) in the garden of our house in Porto in 2012.
+These first plants developed so well that we quickly understood how suitable the climate was for them.
+This gave us the confidence to continue.
+So, in 2014, we decided to move our plants to their final home in Fornelo, near Vila do Conde.

 Over the course of four years, we managed to plant almost one hectare.
 We cleared the land of an old, abandoned vineyard by hand, thereby avoiding the impact of heavy machinary.
 We care for our twelve thousand tea plants following the principles of organic agriculture with a biodynamic spirit.
 In this way, we try to create a sustainable cycle on the farm, in which everything we use on the earth is provided by the surrounding area.